 The following school-based vaccines are offered to eligible students:

-Eligible students who are missing doses of school-based vaccines can receive these vaccines at our community immunization clinics or request these vaccines from their primary healthcare provider.
-Remember to report all vaccinations done with your primary healthcare provider to Halton Region Public Health using the online immunization reporting system (external link).
+Eligible students who are missing doses of school-based vaccines can receive these vaccines at our community immunization clinics or through their primary healthcare provider.
 If your child does not have a primary healthcare provider, visit the Halton Physicians Accepting New Patients webpage.

 If your child has already received these vaccines from their primary healthcare provider, please review and update your child’s immunization record (external link) online (external link).